 When an incoming fax is received, designated department members will get an email notification.
 Faxes are received as a PDF and stored in a SecureShare location with the naming convention ((\\secureshare\fax-(DEPT)).
 See the self-help videos for specifics like how to print, archive and delete faxes.

 TU employees expecting a fax: if you don't have access to your department’s fax SecureShare, contact your Administrative Assistant or your phone/fax coordinator to locate it.
 If the document doesn’t contain confidential information, they can print or forward you the PDF in an email.
-If it’s confidential, you’ll need to coordinate access through a SecureShare (PDF) or TU’s File Delivery Service.
+If it’s confidential, you’ll need to coordinate access through a SecureShare: see steps on Windows and Mac computers.
+You can also use TU’s File Delivery Service.

 Note: documents containing confidential data should not be emailed, saved to a computer's hard drive, or saved to a custom or department share.
 Learn more about handling confidential data at TU (PDF).
 If you need more guidance, submit a TechHelp ticket.